 I mention this carefully, not to highlight Islamophobia or the like, but instead to isolate May’s use of language about the State taking action.
 It goes without saying, as a leading political figure, that addressing the nation about matters of security is her duty, but May pedestals “pluralistic British [state] values” as above all else.

-It is my opinion that with the severe criminal acts and vehement corruptions caused by one religion comes the reckoning of all religion, and more conceivably the Abrahamic religions.
+It is my estimation that with the severe criminal acts and vehement corruptions caused by one religion comes the reckoning of all religion, and more conceivably, and specifically, the Abrahamic religions.
 It is reasonable, nay foreseeable, that there will come a point when the State will pick and choose which religion is legal and which religion is prohibited in the name of security, peace and progress.
-Of course, some people may just want a solution for radical Islam now, but given that not all Muslims commit these crimes of zealotry, why would the State ban ‘radical’ Islam since violence is prohibited already?
+Of course, some people may just want a solution for radical Islam now, but given that not all Muslims commit these crimes of zealotry, how would the State ban ‘radical’ Islam if violence is prohibited already?
 If a ban were to occur, there seems to be four potential actions the State may take into affect to counteract Islamic extremism: 1) prohibit Islam as a whole, 2) prohibit all three Abrahamic religions, 3) prohibit all religion, or 4) prohibit all religion except for one state-religion.

-Perhaps that is too bold of a claim, why would one kind of assault, heralded as virtuous by one religion, affect another if not all religious freedom?
-There are several reasons that quickly come to mind: a) the secular State views all religion as equal concepts; b) the history of world religions all showcase intimacy with a state and culture and as a result contain prior “criminal” history; c) there has never been a documented secular age free from religion and its affects on culture (even the twentieth century atheistic regimes of Hitler, Stalin, Mao, Pol Pot and so on are often labeled in secular scholarship as religiously motivated from peripheral belief – though I personally do not believe a religion free world is possible); d) Abrahamic religions seem to elicit the most resistance to state authority given that all three prioritize God over government, howbeit in different contexts and varying magnitudes.
+Perhaps that is far too bold of a claim, I admit it sounds a bit more worrisome than I actually perceive it to be, why would one kind of assault, heralded as virtuous by one religious sect, affect another if not all religious freedom?
+From what I can recall, when I was a adolescent, I remember the park was open all night for anyone, until one evening when a teenager died in the lake; he went canoeing in a thunderstorm, the canoe tipped and he drowned.
+It was a terrible incident.
+But, instead of having parents tell their children not to swim at night, the town instead closed the park by nine o’clock for everyone.
+It only took one person to make one poor decision for a prohibitory law to be enacted for everyone else.
+This idea that ‘children aren’t safe here’ extended from the household to the courthouse.
+Of course, this is a much weaker illustration in comparison, but the point stands.
+How far are people, namely politicians or the like, willing to extend their ‘parental authority’ in order to protect their family from harm?
+In a welfare society that anticipates the government will inevitably handle matters for them, parenting is less and less a thing for parents.
+With that said, there are several pressing reasons that quickly come to mind: a) the secular State views all religion as equal concepts; b) the history of world religions all showcase intimacy with a state and culture and as a result contain prior “criminal” history; c) there has never been a documented secular age free from religion and its affects on culture (even the twentieth century atheistic regimes of Hitler, Stalin, Mao, Pol Pot and so on are often labeled in secular scholarship as religiously motivated from peripheral belief – though I personally do not believe a religion free world is possible); d) Abrahamic religions seem to elicit the most resistance to state authority given that all three prioritize God over government, howbeit in different contexts and varying magnitudes.

 Again, how would the State resolve extremism?
 Keep in mind; our modern secularized State lumps all religion under one roof as equally make-believe or mere theory and there are more people per capita who believe in ‘something beyond’ than not.
 So how to handle it?
 It would most certainly cause mayhem!
 After all, humanity has never experienced a day without it, and it doesn’t seem like it’s going anywhere, anytime soon.
 Certainly the measures taken by the State would need to scratch that itch or treat the symptom, more or less.
-In short, religion would need to be supplemented then regulated with universal socio-moral codes by order of the State.
-More bluntly put, the State would choose a sole religious outlet or they would make/mix one up.
+If this hypothetical event were to occur, in short, religion would need to be supplemented and then regulated with by order of the State with universal socio-moral codes.
+More bluntly put, the State would take the parental authority, responsibility and choose a sole religious outlet, or make/mix one up, that bests fits the societies needs.
+This may sound preposterous, I do not doubt, and I wish I were obliged to agree, but unfortunately, there is tangible precedent for this not so innocuous threat.
+In Canada, the french province of Québec, attempted to ban all religious iconography (i.e. cross, kippa, turban, niqab, etc.) in public sectors/spheres in the name of ‘religious neutrality’, even motioning as far as to ban burka, niqab-wearing (Bill 62).
+In the United Kingdom, the government officially banned the teaching of creationism in the British equivalent of public schools for a “broad and balanced curriculum”. – Just to point out a few red flags.
+I think, if matters were to hasten with vibrancy, the definition and limitations of Liberty would be put through the wringer.
+And even if all this chatter ends up being fruitless the sheer fact that it is receiving so much attention is troubling.

-If the State were to ban all religion equally, there would need to be a middle course solution as a socially counteractive measure to relegate violence in its place, perhaps by merging the most favorable and least offensive aspects of all the major religions together, and then offer the new one world religion as the solution to the violence.
-By deduction, the Abrahamic religions would add the most resistance to such an ideological action, ‘standing in the way of peace and progress’, and would be labeled radicals, fanatics, zealots, extremists, terrorists and so on.
-What is now called “Islamophobia” would become “Religiophobia”.
+If, hypothetically, the State were to ban all religion equally, there would need to be a middle course solution as a socially counteractive measure to relegate violence in its place, perhaps by merging the most favorable and least offensive aspects of all the major religions together, and then offer the new one world religion as the solution to the violence.
+By deduction, the Abrahamic religions (Judaism, Christianity and Islam) would add the most resistance to such an ideological action, ‘standing in the way of peace and progress’, and would, more than likely, be labeled radicals, fanatics, zealots, extremists, terrorists and so on.
+What is now called “Islamophobia” would later become “Religiophobia”.
+It is possible, that there may come a time when the secular State will attempt claim that they can predict how extremist tendencies develop and take preventative actions in the name of national security.

-Beyond this being an exercise of thought, I say all of this for one reason: Despite the fact terrorism is occurring more frequently in the West, it happens everywhere to more a extreme extent, and the State can equally terrorize our faith as Christians even though we so often rely on the State to do our work for us.
-Extremism is the symptom of a deeper issue.
-There can come a time when the State will claim they can predict how extremist tendencies develop and take preventative actions.
+Beyond this being a total exercise of thought, speaking freely, I say all of this for one reason: Despite the fact terrorism is occurring more frequently in the West, terrorism happens everywhere on a much more frequent, extreme level, and the State can equally terrorize any faith even though we so often rely on the State to do our work for us.
+Extremism, in religious and political spheres, is the symptom of a much deeper issue.

 Matlock Bobechko | June 9, 2017 – 11:33 AM EST